 1. Understanding Idea Divergence vs. Convergence

-“While the instruction ‘Do not criticze; is often cited as the important instruction in brainstorming, this appears to be a counterproductive strategy.
+“While the instruction ‘Do not criticize; is often cited as the important instruction in brainstorming, this appears to be a counterproductive strategy.
 Our findings show that debate and criticism do not inhibit ideas but, rather, stimulate them relative to every other condition.”

 The intention of brainstorming is not to eliminate critique, but simply to postpone it.
 Workplaces are notorious for killing ideas quickly with phrases like “We tried that already” or “that won’t work here” or even “that’s too crazy” (List of familiar idea killers heard regularly in workplaces).
 Great ideas often seem crazy or weird at first and if they are discarded or criticized before given time to breathe they’re lost before they had a chance to show their merit.